-Alternative Turbine sites were initially assessed that would comprise a larger Project area, but were reduced to accommodate airspace restrictions associated with commercial air travel, military training and a national defense radar installation.
-The Project site meets all of the above criteria.
+Turbines have been set back from nests in accordance with project-specific pre-application consultation with WDFW.
+The Project site meets all of the site selection criteria noted above.
 Per WAC 463.60.021, the Council recognizes a pressing need for energy facilities.
 RCW 80.50.010 requires the Council to "recognize the pressing need for increased energy facilities."
 For that reason, applications for site certification need not demonstrate a need for the energy facility.